Markus-Hefner/Portfolio-Project-3/README.md

 - Go to your open creds.json file in your IDE.
 - Copy the whole file content.
 - Go back to Heroku and paste it into the value field.
+- Delete the creds.json file in your IDE.
+- Return to Heroku.
 - In the 'Key'-field type 'PORT' (all uppercase, no quotation marks).
 - In the 'Value'-field type '8000'.
 - Scroll down and click on 'Add buildpacks'.